 You can message the seller by navigating to their Seller Profile on Amazon and clicking the “Ask a question” button.

 When contacting them, keep your message’s tone professional but get straight to the point.
 Tell them that you are the private label’s owner and ask them to remove the listing.
 You can find many legal cease-and-desist templates online and use them for a structure.
 Additionally, you can make a powerful statement hoping that it scares them off.
-You can mention that you have successfully dealt with hijackers before through Amazon complaints and are ready to take legal actions if necessary.
+You can mention that you have successfully dealt with hijackers before through Amazon complaints and are ready to take legal action if necessary.

 File a Complaint with Amazon